Espresso-Aficionados/website/recommendations/coffee-scales.md

 #### **Weightman Espresso Scale ($10-15USD)**
 This scale is ultra cheap and shockingly reliable.
-Value-wise, it doesn't get better than this.
+Value-wise, it is among the best.
 This is a basic/dumb scale so the only features it has are weight and time but that's really all you need.
 Espresso?
 Fits perfectly under any drip tray.
 Pourover?
 No issues as long as your vessel isn't too large.
 Dosing beans?
 It measures to 0.1g so it works great for that.
 The only negative of this scale is that it's not splash-resistant at all.
 Liquid can get inside the scale if you spill or spray coffee.
-Will likely still function though.
+It will likely still function though.
 ##### Specs:
 - Size: 121mm x 69mm x 18mm
 - Weight Range: 0.3g - 1000g in 0.1g increments